radosz99/Java-AdvancedTechniques/README.md

 - [JFontChooser](https://osdn.net/projects/jfontchooser/)

 ### Running
 Add *MyBean.jar* from *cw4/Bean* to *cw4/BeanUsageExample* build path and have fun with such a great technology as Java Beans are!

 Exemplary screenshot with stack trace of an error caused of an attempt to change *beanFont* property to a blacklisted font (fell on poor Cambria).
-That property is constrained and when a it is about to change, the listeners are consulted about the change and they say that Cambria is not suitable:
+That property is constrained and when it is about to change, the listeners are consulted about the change and they say that Cambria is not suitable:
 <p align="center">
 <img src="https://i.imgur.com/A9kezF4.png" width=80% />
 </p>